1 July 2026, 16:42

 The IG Wild beim Wild is available to elected officials free of charge and without obligation for the canton-specific adaptation of all template texts.

-The collection is being continuously expanded.
+The collection is being continually expanded.
 Last updated: March 2026.